Charting a Course for Cleaner Oceans Through Innovation and Collaboration

 Innovators across the globe are working to create sustainable materials that can replace conventional plastics without compromising functionality.

 Biodegradable plastics are a dream solution to a major problem.
-Plastic bags, utensils, and cup lids don’t break down during typical composting and contaminate other recyclable plastics, creating headaches for recyclers.
-Most compostable plastics, made primarily of the polyester known as polylactic acid, or PLA, end up in landfills and last as long as forever plastics, a University of California, Berkeley article explained.
+Plastic bags, utensils, and cup lids don’t break down during typical composting and contaminate other recyclable plastics.
+This creates headaches for recyclers.
+Most compostable plastics, made primarily of the polyester known as polylactic acid, or PLA, end up in landfills and last as long as forever plastics.

 But scientists are on to a solution to make compostable plastics break down more easily.